annieross10/Horoscope__checker/README.md

 ## Deployment
 This project was deployed on Heruko, Code Institute's mock terminal.
 - Deployment steps
-     - Cone the respository from Codeinstitute's github page
+     - Cone the respository from github pages.
      - Create a new Heroku app
      - Set the buildbacks to Python and NodeJS in that order
      - Click on Deploy